Workers Compensation in Nevada

 How Does Workers Comp Work in Nevada?

 Nevada’s Workers’ Compensation stipulates all employers with one or more employees must have coverage.
-There are few exclusions, including stage performers and wedding bands.
+There are a few exclusions, including stage performers and wedding bands.
 Benefits may include medical treatment, temporary and permanent disability, and vocational rehabilitation.
 However, illegal aliens are not eligible for vocational rehabilitation benefits.
 Mental injuries, such as PTSD, may be covered if the condition was caused by extreme stress in time of danger.

 Get Medical Attention

-Even if you believe that your injury is minor, get a proper medical report detailing the extent of the damage and how it occurred.
-This is the first step in the workers’ compensation claim process.
-Absent a medical report, your employer cannot file a claim with the insurance carrier.
+Even if you believe your injury is minor, get a proper medical report detailing the extent of the damage and how it occurred.
+This step is the top priority in the workers’ compensation claim process.
+Otherwise, your employer cannot file a claim with the insurance carrier.

-When dealing with a job-related illness, the symptoms and diagnosis may not happen right away.
-You may find yourself attending regular checkups and testing for weeks or months before a doctor finally associates your illness with your job.
-All of your medical records will become the foundation from which the workers’ comp carrier will launch its investigation.
-Your doctor may make the determination that the illness is the result of your work conditions or aggravated by them.
-Once they do, see your human resources representative to file a workers’ compensation claim.
+You may have regular checkups and testing for weeks or months before a doctor finally connects your illness with your job.
+Your medical records will become the foundation from which the workers’ comp carrier will launch its investigation.

 File a First Report of Injury

 Once you have a medical diagnosis relating your illness or injury to your job, you must file a claim with your employer.
-This is the next important phase of how Nevada workers comp works.

 Nevada’s Workers’ Compensation stipulates an employee must file a Notice of Injury with the employer within 7 days of injury.
 The employee and doctor file a Claim for Compensation/Report of Initial Treatment with the employer or insurer within 3 days of treatment.
 The employer files a Report of Industrial Injury with the insurer within 6 days of receiving the claim.
 The insurer has up to 30 days to either accept or deny the claim.
 You should note that in Nevada, employees have a maximum of 90 days from the date of injury to file a workers’ compensation claim.

 Your employer should furnish you with information about the claims process.
-The adjuster or insurance carrier representative may want to speak to you at some point about the incident and any possible witnesses to the event.
+The adjuster or insurance carrier representative may want to speak to you at some point about the incident and any witnesses.

 Why You Should Hire a Workers’ Compensation Lawyer